Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your PC.

+Running as an administrator will help in the case of the Hyper-V You might not have permission to access it error.
 You can try reinstalling the Hyper-V feature from Windows Features.
 Check if a new Windows update is available.
 If yes, then install it.

 Also, you can uninstall problematic updates if the Hypervisor error appeared after performing a Windows update.
 You can check out our guide that will help you easily uninstall updates in Windows 11.